Chapter 11:

 “Well…say something!”
 Amala Singh’s amethyst eyes shot ferocious scorn toward Calvin Wolf!
 The man could only counter with an expression of disbelief.
 His son, Harper, shuddered behind him, feeling tension pollute the air like static before a lightning strike!
 That vile criminal accusation, it was snarled aloud, stealing the voices of all parties involved!

 “Amala…?”
 Nicolaus Thompson’s personal knowledge of Amala was limited.
-For her to have not only revealed such a traumatic experience, but confronted an object of said ire before him, a near unswallowable lump of discomfort lodged itself in his throat.
+Amala revealing such a traumatic experience while confronting an object of said ire; a near unswallowable lump of discomfort lodged itself in Nicolaus throat.

 “…It’s been some time since we’d last seen each other.”
 Calvin finally broke the hushed silence.
-With an awkward air gripping the quiet cul-de-sac, it felt like time slowed to a crawl for both Nicolaus and Vergil Trask, who basically wandered into a hostile reunion.
+With an awkward air gripping the quiet cul-de-sac, it felt like time slowed to a crawl.
+Both Nicolaus and Vergil Trask basically wandered into the hostile reunion, having zero idea their friends had such a connection.
 “Are you not sleeping well?
-You have bags unde-”
+You have bags under—”

 “Shut up, you piece of trash!”
 Unrestrained vitriol was dragged from deep in Amala’s soul!
 The man before her was unforgivable!
 “I want you…I want you to go ahead and lie again!
 Lie like you did on the stand all those years ago!
 Right here, right now, in front of your son, to my face, to the world!
 Say…say you didn’t m-molest me!
 Say you weren’t the reason that Chelsea, Sasha, Loran and Patricia…all killed themselves…!”
 As strong as she tried to appear; ignoring her own voice cracking, and tears welling up in those resolute eyes, the adrenaline alone kept Amala from falling back on her unsteady legs.
 Unyielding in her beliefs, she felt wholeheartedly, her actions were righteous…or at least…